asynkron/protoactor-website/hugo/content/docs/bootcamp/unit-4/lesson-4/_index.md

 ![](../../images/4_3_1.png)

 First of all, we will need to do a little preparatory work.
-First, we need to add the UserId to the `StopMovieMessage () ' message.
+First, we need to add the UserId to the `StopMovieMessage()` message.

 ```csharp
 public class StopMovieMessage